env0/env0-client-integrations/node/README.md

   **-b --blueprintId** - The Blueprint id you would like to deploy with

   **-e --environmentName** - The environment name you would like to create, if it exists it will deploy to that environment

+  **-q --sensitiveEnvironmentName** - The sensitive environment name you would like to create, if it exists it will deploy to that environment

   **-v --environmentVariables** - The environment variables to set on the deployed environment - works only on deploy and can be multiple, the format is "environmentVariableName1=value"

   **-r --revision** - You git revision, can be a branch tag or a commit hash.
 Default value `master`